HiFo-Prompt: Prompting with Hindsight and Foresight for LLM-based Automatic Heuristic Design: Introduction

-\item We introduce HiFo-Prompt, a novel framework consisting of Hindsight and Foresight modules.
+To overcome these fundamental limitations, we propose \textbf{HiFo-Prompt (Hindsight-Foresight Prompt)}, a framework that establishes a hierarchical control architecture for LLM-based AHD.
+HiFo-Prompt elevates the LLM from a mere code generator to a symbolic meta-optimizer by endowing it with two synergistic capabilities: First, the \textbf{Foresight} module addresses the control problem by serving as a meta-controller(\textbf{Evolutionary Navigator}) that observes population dynamics.
+Upon detecting states like performance plateaus, it explicitly modulates the generative process by switching evolutionary regimes via transparent verbal gradients injected at the prompt level, serving as a symbolic alternative to opaque and expensive numerical gradients.
+Second, the Hindsight module addresses knowledge decay by implementing the \textbf{Insight Pool}, an evolving repository of abstracted design principles.
+It distills core algorithmic patterns from specific code implementations, transforming them into reusable knowledge.
+This mechanism allows the system to build on validated design principles, effectively seeding subsequent generations with proven algorithmic strategies.
+In summary, the contributions of our approach are as follows: \begin{itemize} \item We introduce HiFo-Prompt, a novel framework consisting of Hindsight and Foresight modules.
 It dynamically generates prompts for LLMs by decoupling thoughts from code, thereby enabling independent updates and evaluations.
 This mechanism leads to a significant reduction in both training time for heuristics and evaluation costs for LLMs. \item To improve the Hindsight and Foresight abilities of our method, we introduce the Insight Pool and Evolutionary Navigator, respectively.
 The Insight Pool accumulates knowledge from high-performing codes through iterative updates.
 The Evolutionary Navigator controls population states by monitoring evolution and balancing exploration-exploitation dynamics. \item We evaluated the heuristics designed by HiFo-Prompt on complex optimization tasks, comparing them against advanced handcrafted heuristics and existing AHD approaches.
 Our results achieve state-of-the-art performance in the AHD domain, with substantial improvements over prior AHD methods, particularly excelling in the Traveling Salesman Problem (TSP) and Flow Shop Scheduling Problem (FSSP). \end{itemize}